Matching Letters

 BRIEF RATIONALE: This treatment establishes the foundation of letter recognition for pre-reading skills.

-In Matching Letters, you will see a letter and select the letter that matches from a field of choices.
+In Matching Letters, you will see a letter and select the matching letter from a set of choices.
 The treatment auto-adjusts in difficulty based on performance.

 HINT: A hint button is available in the lower-left corner of the screen to provide audio of the letter name.
-Using the hint will mark the item as incorrect (as it was not answered with the written stimulus only), but may help you associate the letter name with the written letter.
+Using the hint will mark the item as incorrect (since it was not answered using only the written stimulus), but it may help you associate the letter name with the written letter.

-FOR THE CLINICIAN: You can incorporate a tactile-kinesthetic approach during this treatment by asking the patient to trace the target letter on the palm of their hand.
-You can also ask the patient to name the target letter aloud to improve letter-by-letter reading (deciphering a word by saying the individual letters aloud).
+A tactile-kinesthetic approach can be incorporated by having the patient trace the target letter on the palm of their hand.
+The patient can also be encouraged to name each target letter aloud to support letter-by-letter reading (i.e., deciphering a word by identifying the individual letters aloud).

 Selected References: